DOSull/spatial-epi/README.md

 + [bubbles.nlogo](bubbles.nlogo)
 + [nested-bubbles.nlogo](nested-bubbles.nlogo)

-and more substantively, a series of connected localised SEIR models
+and more substantively, a series of connected localised SEIR models.
+These have been 'frozen' for reference purposes and because 'releases' aren't really appropriate to this project.
+Brief details as follows:
 + [distributed-seir.nlogo](distributed-seir.nlogo) has random connections among a set of equal-sized locales
 + [distributed-seir-02.nlogo](distributed-seir-02.nlogo) has more spatially coherent connections among the same
-+ [distributed-seir-03.nlogo](distributed-seir-03.nlogo) is an attempt to enable the model to read in real health management zones
++ [distributed-seir-03.nlogo](distributed-seir-03.nlogo) is an attempt to enable the model to read in real health management zones.
+It works, but requires some idiosyncratic code for the file reading.

 All three of the above have excessive mortality, which has been corrected in the later models:
 + [distributed-seir-04.nlogo](distributed-seir-04.nlogo) reverts back to the main sequence and allows for locales to vary in size and variance, under paramterisable control